fieldtrip/website/development/project/bemmodel.md

 # An alternative algorithm for constructing triangulated EEG-BEM head models

-This page presents the outline of an algorithm (or set of algoritms) that allow the robust creation of single-subject triangulations of the skin/skull/brain boundaries to be used in EEG-BEM volume conduction modeling.
+This page presents the outline of an algorithm (or set of algorithms) that allow the robust creation of single-subject triangulations of the skin/skull/brain boundaries to be used in EEG-BEM volume conduction modeling.
 The algorithm described here is not implemented in FieldTrip, but an improved version could be considered for implementation

 ## A short description of the algorithm